ddd-ftw/terrestrial/README.md

 and creating your [database connection](http://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html) see the Sequel documentation.

+## A note on repositories

+Terrestrial is a mapper and does not provide a repository implementation.
+It is recommended that applications do not directly access the object stores and instead they are abstracted by repositories of your own design so that the API to your data is explicitly defined.

+There are of course [arguments against repositories](https://ayende.com/blog/3955/repository-is-the-new-singleton) so consider your needs.

 ## Usage

 Using Terrestrial is very different to using an active record pattern ORM.